citusdata/citus/src/test/regress/flaky_tests.md

 ### Use a fixed number of connections

-Citus its adaptive executor sometimes opens extra connections to do stuff in parallel to speed up multi-shard queries.
+The adaptive executor of Citus sometimes opens extra connections to do stuff in parallel to speed up multi-shard queries.
 This happens especially in CI, because CI machines are sometimes slow.
 There are two ways to get a consistent number of
 connections: